right-rudder/la-flight/src/content/blog/flying-out-of-van-nuys-airport-a-student-pilots-perspective.md

 - High-density traffic patterns
 - Real-world pilot decision-making

-By the time they earn their private pilot certificate, graduates have already navigated one of the most dynamic training environments in the U.S.
+By the time they earn their **[Private Pilot License](/programs/private-pilot-course)**, graduates have already navigated one of the most dynamic training environments in the U.S.

 ## Why Van Nuys Is the Perfect Training Ground